Beckham delivers with late pinch-hit homer, Mariners top Cardinals in series opener

 His players seemed to share that sentiment in their homestand opener, grinding out a 5-4 win over the visiting Cardinals at T-Mobile Park.
 After the Mariners lost their early lead in the seventh, Tim Beckham delivered in the eighth, sending a no-doubt solo homer to left to give Seattle a late advantage and snap the four-game slide.

+“Tim got off to such a great start early in the season with the bat, then he cooled off like a lot of our guys did,” Servais said.
+“His work, what he’s been doing the last 10 days or so is trying to get it back going a little bit.
+I thought he swung the bat pretty well over in Houston, in that series.
+So, tonight, give him a shot leading off the inning.

+“He had a great at-bat.
+He had a little history (with Gallegos).
+Really good at-bat.
+He was right on the fastballs and the breaking balls.
+Huge hit in the ballgame.
+We needed one of those.
+We had a few big hits against us on the road trip, so it was nice to flip it, and guys came through at the end.”

 Beckham led off the inning, pinch hitting for left fielder Mac Williamson, who struck out in each of his three at-bats, worked a seven-pitch count, and finally connected on a fastball Giovanny Gallegos left over the plate.
-Beckham knew it was gone, flipped his bat at the plate, and pointed towards a cheering Mariners dugout as he rounded the bases.
+Beckham, who has played sporadically since the Mariners called up shortstop J.P.
+Crawford, knew it was gone, flipped his bat, and pointed towards a cheering Mariners dugout as he rounded the bases.
 It was the third pinch-hit home run of his career, and his 13th long ball of the season.

+“When I’m in there, what I can control is seeing pitches and swinging at good pitches, and my preparation,” Beckham said.
+“Just keep preparing like you’re in there every day.
+The game works in mysterious ways.
+I was happy to get a big hit for the team tonight, and happy to get the win.”

 Roenis Elias closed out the ninth, and collected his 11th save of the season despite allowing some traffic.
 He struck out Yadier Molina, but promptly allowed a one-out double to Dexter Fowler before regrouping to strike out Harrison Bader.
 And, he got Kolten Wong to ground out to short to end the threat and ignite the crowd of 20,173.